Shin0517/hello-bugs/README.md

 ## 🪪 License

 MIT License
-This project can be modified and reused for your own learning journey.
-Just keep the license, and if you borrow a good chunk of it, a shoutout would be cool.
+If you borrow a good chunk of it, a shoutout would be cool.
 We're all trying to level up together.

-## Made With

-- Caffeine
-- Frustration
-- Curiosity
-- `print("Is this working?")`